SwissCore92/swisscore-tba-lite/README.md

 But if you want more?
 Build it on top.
 This is your foundation — not your cage.

+More about this topic in the [Expandability](#expandability) section.

 ### Built for reliability and control
 This library is designed with predictability in mind.
 Startup and shutdown sequences are clean and observable.
 Handlers are just async functions.
 And whether you’re running a threaded Flask app or an aiohttp webhook server, it plugs in without drama.

 More about this topic in the [Runners](#runners) section.

+### Filters that feel like writing logic, not wrangling syntax
+In *swisscore-tba-lite*, filtering updates is as natural as thinking in conditions.
+No black box magic, no custom DSLs, no endless nesting of objects.
+Just simple, readable functions that behave exactly like you'd expect.

+Want to check if a message is from a specific chat type, starts with a certain command, or is replying to a photo?
+It's as easy as calling `chat_types("supergroup")`, `commands("start")`, or `sub_keys("reply_to_message", "photo")`.
+You can even build complex logic using composition helpers like `any_()`, `all_()`, `not_()`, or `none_()` — pure Python, clean and powerful.
+The filter system is built to feel intuitive, flexible, and extendable.
+It's designed for developers who think in logic, not in libraries.

+More about this topic in the [Filtes](#filters) section.

+### Clear and reasonable logs with privacy in mind
+swisscore_tba_lite comes with a builtin *colored (optional. requires colorama)* logger.

+Logs are clear and reasonable and with privacy in mind.
+Sensitive data like *tokens* or *payload contents* are **never** logged.

 ## Overview
 * [Installation](#installation)